kchan167/memory-game/README.md

 Score is displayed as star and calculated by the numbers of moves.
 - 3 stars: Less than 10 moves
 - 2 stars: Less than 20 moves
-- 1 star: Less than 30 moves
-- 0 star: More than 30 moves
+- 1 star: More than 20 moves

 #### Aimation counter
 In order to freeze the event handler, a counter is applied into this program.